 1. Where are the sites for the Championships Qualifying Exam for the International Geography Bee?

-The sites of the Canadian Championships Qualifying Exams for the IGB are the exact same sites as the regional tournaments of the International History Bee and Bowl’s Canadian Division as shown at www.ihbbcanada.com.
-Note that the map will be updated on an ongoing basis throughout the school year as new tournament sites are scheduled and tournaments take place.
+The sites of the Canadian Championships Qualifying Exams for the IGB are the exact same sites as the regional tournaments of the International History Bee and Bowl’s Canadian Division as listed at www.ihbbcanada.com.

 Students may take the CQE up to two times, though it must, of course, be a different version each time.
 Students only need to qualify once for the Canadian Championships (or the World Championships) on any one Exam Version, though they can take both if they like.
 If a student qualifies on one Exam Version, and thereafter takes the other version and receives a non-qualifying score, that does not “unqualify” them from the Championships.